-Japan is world-famous for cuteness, from Hello Kitty, to Pokemon, to the fact that certain characters in its Katakana alphabet (which pre-dates Emoji by a dozen centuries) strongly resemble the emoticons that were to follow.
+Japan is world-famous for cuteness, from Hello Kitty, to Pokemon, to the fact that certain characters in its Kanji alphabet (which pre-dates Emoji by a dozen centuries) strongly resemble the emoticons that were to follow.
 So, it should come as no surprise that the Land of the Rising Sun is home to the cutest islands on the planet.

-Rabbit Island, Japan (Okunoshima)
+Japan’s Rabbit Island, Okunoshima

 After being left emotionally vacant by war paraphernalia in Hiroshima, I was eager to be uplifted, so I hopped (get it?) on a train bound for an island filled with rabbits.
 Actually, there were a couple more steps in that process, but more on that later – let’s talk about bunnies!

-Cat Island, Japan (Tashirojima)
+Japan’s Cat Island, Tashirojima

 One thing you probably don’t know about me is that my mother is a crazy cat lady and that my sister (not to mention many of my female friends) are well on their way.
 As a result, when I discovered the fact that Japan was also home to a “Cat Island,” I felt it was my emotional duty to visit, my own fondness for felines notwithstanding.